China visa-free for Australians: what's actually changed in 2026

 For decades, a trip to China started with a visa appointment.
-Since 1 July 2024, that part of the journey has disappeared for Australian passport holders.
-As of 2026, the change is still in force, and now confirmed through the end of the year.
+Since 1 July 2024, that part of the journey has disappeared for many Australian leisure travellers.
+As of 10 June 2026, the change is still in force and confirmed through the end of the year.
 Here is what it actually means for planning a trip.

 What the scheme actually does

-You arrive at a Chinese immigration desk with an Australian passport and a return or onward ticket.
-The officer stamps you in for up to 30 days.
-That is the entire transaction.
+You arrive at a Chinese immigration desk with an ordinary Australian passport and a clear travel purpose.
+The officer may admit you for up to 30 days.
 There is no e-visa form to complete before flying, no embassy queue, no fee.
-Compared with the pre-2024 system — where most travellers paid around AUD 150 and waited a fortnight for a single-entry visa — the simplification is genuine.
+Compared with the pre-2024 system, when many travellers paid for a single-entry visa and waited for processing, the simplification is genuine.

 The scheme covers mainland China only.
 Hong Kong and Macau have always been visa-free for Australians, and they remain on their own separate policies.